Dave-team/Knowledge-base/Principles.md

 ## General
 - Build character and get a thicker skin:
     - Hardship and setbacks are a part of life.
 We need to deal with and accept this reality.
 Not everything is about roses and moonshine.
 We need to deal with the cards we’re given.
 We need to go on and not be stuck in the past.
+Learn to absorb the shocks along the rocky roads of life.
     - Character is having gone through hard times and coming out on top
     - Get uncomfortable more often
     - Seek out criticism